 - 1. Appropriate credentials and experience. - 2.
 Demonstrated professional growth in the faculty's appropriate areas based on their contract and job description.
 This growth can be in the following areas as described below, scholarship, teaching, and/or service. - 2a.
 Scholarship: Faculty members should be continuously engaged in productive and creative scholarly activity in areas relevant to the goals and mission of their academic unit.
-They should make a substantive contribution to the body of knowledge in their discipline that reflects high standards of quality in creativity, scholarship and professional competence.
+If their work plan dictates this, faculty should make a substantive contribution to the body of knowledge in their discipline that reflects high standards of quality in creativity, scholarship and professional competence.
 They should demonstrate leadership and professional competence in independent scholarship and/or collaborative research that leads to the creation of new knowledge or creative expression.
-Scholarship can be in the form of research and discovery scholarship, the scholarship of teaching and learning, or community-engaged research.
+Scholarship can be in the form of research and discovery scholarship, the scholarship of teaching and learning, textbook or open access publication creation/editing, or community-engaged research.
 Research and discovery scholarship breaks new ground in the discipline and answers significant questions in the discipline.